Buy a Cyprus Car or Import?

 We haven’t figured out if there is some advantage for Cyprus to import from the UK, price and profit wise.
 If we can find out, I will post it here.

-So basically you will be paying a lot more for a car than it’s worth.
-Thanks to the fees and taxes put in place by the government.
+So basically, you will be paying a lot more for a car than it’s worth.
+Thanks to the high cost of duty, registration and clearing fees and other expenses put in place by the government.

 So what's new!!!